 The commitment to success that Michael shows both on and off the pitch reflects the values that he learned from a very young age, which he refers to as The Three C’s – Communication, Compromise, Commitment and an element of Surprise, which is the ‘S’.
 Michael lives by these four pillars every day and says, “When I wake up, if I’m accepting a job role, or a team environment, I know that if I’m ticking all of those areas, I’ll gain success.”

 Keen to understand exactly what Michael means by an element of surprise?
-Click here to see a YouTube clip The Culture of Things (TCoT) team prepared earlier of something he did on the field against Sydney several years ago.
+Click here to see a YouTube clip The Culture of Leadership (TCoT) team prepared earlier of something he did on the field against Sydney several years ago.
 We have heard that Michael’s wife wasn’t too happy when it was sunrise the next morning…

 It hasn’t always been easy for Michael in the professional sports environment.
 During today’s conversation we discuss not only values, leadership and football with Michael, but also his personal struggles with anxiety, depression and suicidal thoughts.
 Michael is no longer on medication to treat his anxiety.
 Instead, he is focused on coming up with resilience patterns that he can use every day.
 Mental health is a topic close to his heart and with statistics such as one in four people in Australia struggling with anxiety, one in seven with depression and eight to nine people committing suicide each day, it should be raising national alarm bells.